dduan/Factorino/README.md

 ```

 Running the `define` subcommand is not required.
 However, if `fact define` would
-have return multiple definitions, `define occur` would refuse to proceed.
+have return multiple definitions, `fact occur` would refuse to proceed.
 We can
 tell Factorino which of the definition we want to look up by enhancing the
 [query](#query):